var-shi-tha-9/Number-Guessing-Game/README.md

-# 🎮 Number Guessing Game
+ # 🎮 Number Guessing Game Web Application

-An interactive **Number Guessing Game** developed in **Java** where the computer generates a random number and the player attempts to guess it.
-The game provides hints after each attempt, helping the player reach the correct answer while demonstrating core Java programming concepts.
+An interactive and responsive web application that challenges users to guess a randomly generated number within a specified range.
+Built using modern web technologies, the game provides instant feedback, tracks user attempts, and offers an engaging user experience while demonstrating core programming logic and front-end development skills.

 ---

 ## 📖 Overview

-The Number Guessing Game is a beginner-friendly Java project designed to strengthen programming fundamentals.
-The application generates a random number within a specified range and allows the user to guess the number through a simple console interface.
-After every guess, the program provides feedback such as **Too High**, **Too Low**, or **Correct**, making the game interactive and engaging.
+The Number Guessing Game is a fun and interactive web application where players attempt to guess a randomly generated number.
+After each guess, the application provides hints such as **Too High**, **Too Low**, or **Correct**, helping the player reach the correct answer.
+The project showcases JavaScript logic, DOM manipulation, event handling, and responsive web design.

 ---

 ## ✨ Features

-- 🎲 Random number generation
+- 🎯 Random number generation
-- 💡 Hint-based gameplay (Too High / Too Low)
-- 🎯 Unlimited guessing attempts (or configurable)
-- 🖥️ Simple console-based interface
+- 💡 Instant feedback after every guess
+- 🔢 Tracks the number of attempts
+- 🔄 Restart game functionality
+- 📱 Responsive design for desktop and mobile devices
-- ⚡ Fast and lightweight application
+- ⚡ Fast and interactive user experience
-- 📚 Beginner-friendly Java project

 ---

 ## 🛠️ Technologies Used

-- Java
-- Object-Oriented Programming (OOP)
-- Java Random Class
-- Scanner Class
+- HTML5
-- Conditional Statements
+- CSS3
-- Loops
+- JavaScript (ES6)

 ---